ReadyTalk/dns-geo-analyzer/README.md

 ## Docker

 You can run this anywhere using docker.
-Just pass an env file or set the following ENV
+Just pass an env file like the example.

 ```
-export NAMESERVERS=google,8.8.8.8 cloudflare,1.1.1.1 opendns,208.67.222.222
-export SITES=google,google.com
-export REQUEST_INTERVAL=30

 docker run -itd --name resolver --env-file example.env readytalk/dns-geo-analyzer:latest
 ```